adamaltmejd/education-choice-pap/1_Introduction_and_Description_of_Data.md

 By pre registering this report I fully commit to following the plan outlined below.
 It is far from impossible that I will run into unexpected obstacles, perhaps requiring me to change course and not follow this plan.
 But should that happen I will state all such deviations and give arguments to why they are necessary, yielding at worst projects where the pre-analysis plan was not followed, which is arguably still preferable to not having one to start with.

 The first version of this pre analysis plan was registered before the authors had access to any data^[The plan was registered at OSF.io on 2017-10-03 and can be accessed via this link: <https://osf.io/rj6t7/>.].
 Since then, we have ordered supplementary data from the Swedish National Archives including all applications between 1992 and 2005, and some parts of the plan have been updated.
 Changes to the plan can be tracked through our [Github Repository](https://github.com/adamaltmejd/education-choice-pap).
 Extensions to this plan made after the first data was analyzed will therefor only be evaluated on the second data set.
 This new data set will also provide a robustness measure for the initial analysis.
+This updated plan will be registered on the OSF before we are given access to the second data set.
+The updated version only includes a minimal number of changes, trying to keep the plan true to its original state, even though the project has developed in several new directions since then.
+The most important of these changes and direction have been included here, but many others have not, and are referred to as exploratory in the papers.

+The code for the project is available in this [github repository](https://github.com/adamaltmejd/education-choice-analysis).
+Following the history of edits one can clearly see the changes made since this pre analysis plan was published.

 # The Application System

 The Swedish university application system is centralized.
 Applicants apply to both multi-year programs that yield degrees at different levels and individual courses that can span as little as a few months in the same application, ranking all these items (below referred to as choices) in order of preference.
 University credits are measured in ECTS, with 30 ECTS corresponding to one semester of full time studies.
 A typical bachelor's degree program consists of 180 ECTS over 3 years.
 In each application round, students can at most be admitted to 45 ECTS per semester, which means that one cannot start two full-time programs at the same time.
 But nothing prohibits the student from applying and registering for a second program at a later stage.

 Students are allocated to choices using a serial dictatorship mechanism.
 The original serial dictatorship can can easily be shown to be both pareto efficient and strategy-proof [see e.g. @Svensson1999_strategyproof_allocation].
-Since there are multiple admission groups for each choice pareto efficiency is no longer certain in this setting, but it is still a weakly dominant strategy to reveal true preferences.
-This means that the admission decision for a student is in no way dependent on their ranking.
+Since there are multiple admission groups for each choice pareto efficiency is no longer certain in this setting, but it is still a weakly dominant strategy to reveal true preferences in most cases.
+The admission decision of a student is in no way dependent on their ranking.
 The ranking of choices only affects the ability to accept an offer after it has been given.
+The only threat to strategy proofness is that the set of choices submitted is limited to 20.
+Students therefor have an incentive to strategically place options with high admission probability at the end of their ranking, to avoid ending up with no offer at all.
+However, most applicant do not even submit lists that long, making the truncation somewhat irrelevant.

-Once each semester, applicants submit a list (of any length) where they rank their choices in order of preference.
+Once each semester, applicants submit a list where they rank their choices in order of preference.
 Some courses and programs also start at other dates, but these are fairly uncommon and will be excluded from the analysis.
 For each choice, applicants are ranked by their score in those admission groups (AG) that they are eligible for.
 There are several such groups, each using a different score to rank applicants.
 While many students are admitted in groups based on some version of high school grade averages, others make use of a standardized test similar to the SAT (Högskoleprovet) or go through special interviews that are conducted for certain programs.
 Students are automatically ranked in all admission groups that they are eligible for.
+Importantly, if a student chooses to write the Högskoleprovet, they are eligible for admission in that group on top of their GPA group.
+However, a student can never be eligible for admission in more than one GPA group.

 Each university decides how many students to admit on grades, tests and through other means.
 Among e.g. the grade-based admission groups, the size of each group is determined by the relative number of eligible applicants.
 For example students with grades from an older system, and those who have supplemented their grades with post high school classes are admitted in different groups.
 If there are twice as many applicants with old grades, their admission group will be twice as large as the one for students with grades from the new system.